-The recent passage of the SPEAK Act and the introduction of the Language Access for All Act mark significant advancements in language access legislation in the U.S. The SPEAK Act, signed into law on February 3, 2026, mandates the Department of Health and Human Services to establish best practices for integrating multilingual services in telehealth, addressing critical gaps for the 25 million Americans with limited English proficiency.
+The recent passage of the SPEAK Act and the ongoing efforts surrounding the Language Access for All Act mark a significant turning point in the U.S. language access landscape, particularly for the 25 million Americans with limited English proficiency (LEP).
+The SPEAK Act, signed into law on February 3, 2026, mandates the Department of Health and Human Services (HHS) to establish best practices for integrating language services into telehealth, while the Language Access for All Act seeks to codify existing protections into permanent law.
+These legislative developments warrant attention from localization managers, language technology leaders, and enterprise language buyers, as they signal a shift toward more robust language access frameworks in essential services.

 Source: languageline.com